-Name of Young person: Date:

-Tuesday

-Arrive in school at 9.30 a.m. (after school has

-started and all are settled in class) Meet

-designated teacher (e.g. resource teacher) at

-main office

-Attend resource/learning support hours with

-resource teacher (individual or small group)

-Student meets 2 identified peers at break time

-and has access to quieter room/environment

-where possible (e.g. library/computer room)

-Student goes with 2 peers to class.

-Student goes home at lunch time and continues

-school work at home

-Wednesday:

-Arrive in school at 9.30 a.m. (after school has

-started and all are settled in class)

-SNA /identified teacher meets the student and

-they go to resource teaching hours

-Student meets 1-2 identified peers for break

-Student goes with peers to class.
+Name of Young person: Date: Tuesday Arrive in school at 9.30 a.m. (after school has started and all are settled in class) Meet designated teacher (e.g. resource teacher) at main office Attend resource/learning support hours with resource teacher (individual or small group) Student meets 2 identified peers at break time and has access to quieter room/environment where possible (e.g. library/computer room) Student goes with 2 peers to class.
+Student goes home at lunch time and continues school work at home Wednesday: Arrive in school at 9.30 a.m. (after school has started and all are settled in class) \ensuremath{SNA} /identified teacher meets the student and they go to resource teaching hours Student meets 1-2 identified peers for break Student goes with peers to class.
 Student goes with peers at lunchtime.

-Student attends learning support/resource

-hours if available after lunch

-Student meets peer before last two classes and

-attends with peers

-Thursday:

-Arrive in school at 9.30 a.m. (after school has

-started and all are settled in class)

-SNA /identified teacher meets the student and they go to resource teaching hours

-Student meets 1-2 identified peers for break

-Student meets 1-2 identified peers for break

-Student goes with peers to class.
-Student meets peers at lunch or has access to

-guiet environment

-Student attends class as normal for afternoon

-classes

-Friday:

-Arrive in school at 9.30 a.m. (after school has

-started and all are settled in class)

-SNA /identified teacher meets the student and

-they go to resource teaching hours for first class

-and then return to classes as normal

-Student attends lunch and classes as normal.

-Monday:

-Student arrives in school at normal start time.

-SNA /identified teacher meets the student and

-they go to resource teaching hours for first class

-and then return to classes as normal

-Student attends break times and classes as

-normal

-Signed: Profess ion/Role:

-Signed: Profess ion/Role:

-Signed: Profess ion/Role:
+Student attends learning support/resource hours if available after lunch Student meets peer before last two classes and attends with peers Thursday: Arrive in school at 9.30 a.m. (after school has started and all are settled in class) SNA /identified teacher meets the student and they go to resource teaching hours Student meets 1-2 identified peers for break Student goes with peers to class.
+Student meets peers at lunch or has access to quiet environment Student attends class as normal for afternoon classes Friday: Arrive in school at 9.30 a.m. (after school has started and all are settled in class) SNA /identified teacher meets the student and they go to resource teaching hours for first class and then return to classes as normal Student attends lunch and classes as normal.
+Monday: Student arrives in school at normal start time.
+SNA /identified teacher meets the student and they go to resource teaching hours for first class and then return to classes as normal Student attends break times and classes as normal Signed: Profession/ /Role: Signed: Profession /Role: Signed: Profession /Role: